 Meanwhile, you may need an adhesive that can bond with the product’s surface at a faster rate – another thing to think about.

-What the label's purpose is
+What is the purpose of the label?

 If this isn’t information that has already been provided to us, we need to know where the label is actually going, as this can impact on a range of different qualities that may be required of the adhesive.